Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Case Studies

 \subsection{$\kth$ letter concatenation (Hierarchical Decomposition)}

 We compare \acro to \CoT prompting for concatenating letters at the $\kth$ position.
 All prompts contain examples of concatenating letters in position 1, 4, and last position of strings with 3 words.
-We create three different prompts for all our baselines and present the average to account for variance due to the choice of examples following \cite{Perez2021TrueFL}.
+We create three different prompts for all our baselines and present the average to account for variance due to the choice of examples following \citet{Perez2021TrueFL}.
 We use the \texttt{decomp}, \texttt{split}, \texttt{str\_pos} (further decomposed as shown in Fig.~\ref{fig:str_pos_prompts}), and \texttt{merge} prompts for decomposition prompting.
 We adapt the \COT for last letter concatenation from prior work~\citep{Wei2022ChainOT} for this task as shown below.
 In addition, we consider a \emph{rolled out} version of our decomposition prompts in terms of a \COT, i.e., we describe the entire decomposition process (identify words, split each word into letters, take $\kth$ letter and concatenate) as a single \COT. e.g, for the question ``Take the letters at position 4 of the words in "Herbert Alexander Simon" and concatenate them using a space.'', we use the \COT:

-We compare these three prompting techniques on 4 datasets to evaluate generalization along 3 axes: (1) unobserved letter position $k=3$\footnote{Note that none of the sub-task prompts contain examples for this position} (2) longer inputs, \#words=4 and 5 (3) new delimeter "semicolon".
+We similarly adapt the least-to-most prompt~\citep{Zhou2022LeasttoMostPE} to include rollout. (see App.~\ref{app:prompts}).
+We compare these four prompting techniques on 4 datasets to evaluate generalization along 3 axes: (1) new letter position $k=3$;\footnote{Note that none of the sub-task prompts contain examples for this position.} (2) longer inputs, \#words=4 and 5; (3) new delimiter ";".
 The words in the test examples come from a list of most popular first and last names.\footnote{\url{forebears.io/earth/forenames} and \url{forebears.io/earth/surnames}} All evaluation datasets have 100 examples.
-See Fig.~\ref{fig:letter_cat_results} for results.
+We present results on space as a delimiter averaged across three prompts in Fig.~\ref{fig:letter_cat_space_results}.\footnote{We obtain similar results with semi-colon shown in Fig.~\ref{fig:letter_cat_semic_results} in the appendix.}

-\textbf{\acro outperforms chain-of-thought reasoning}, even when the chain-of-thought uses the same reasoning procedure as the rolled out decomposition.
+\textbf{\acro outperforms chain-of-thought and least-to-most prompting}, even when the prompt uses the same reasoning procedure as the rolled out decomposition.
 This shows that the separate prompts are more effective at teaching hard sub-tasks than a single \COT prompt.